 Article VI: Cost Sharing

-Each partner agrees to pay its allocable share of infrastructure and additional costs in proportion to use and the benefit received as negotiated and described herein.
+Each partner agrees to pay its allocable share of infrastructure and additional costs in proportion to use and the benefit received, as negotiated and described herein.
 All parties agree to the allocation methods that will be used to determine each partner’s proportionate share of costs.
 Partner costs are detailed and calculated in the County Finance Information System (CFIS).
 A copy of the Budget, (CFIS Report CT-611), is included as Attachment C to this MOU and hereby incorporated.

 Identification of Shared Costs – The parties agree that the costs listed below are beneficial to more than one partner program and therefore must be shared by the partners in proportion to the benefit received or use by each partner program.